terminusdb/terminusdb-documents-ui/documentation/docs/index.md

 ## Create

 FrameViewer Component in Create mode would display empty frames.
-You can define a callback function and pass into the FrameViewer component which would extract all the user filled fields from the form.
+You can define a callback function and pass into the FrameViewer component which would extract all the filled fields from the form.

 ```